 The best California hotels for food and wine enthusiasts

-One of the Napa Valley’s best-kept secrets, the Napa Valley Marriott Hotel & Spa offers points travellers the chance to redeem rewards and experience many of the same amenities bragged about by far more famous Napa resorts, like morning yoga and on-site wine tastings.
+One of the Napa Valley’s best-kept secrets, the Napa Valley Marriott Hotel & Spa offers points travelers the chance to redeem rewards and experience many of the same amenities bragged about by far more famous Napa resorts, like morning yoga and on-site wine tastings.

 The resort-style swimming pool, one of the biggest in the Napa Valley, is perfect for cooling off after a day of hiking, biking or sampling area wines.
-And, thanks to an extensive recent remodel, the expansive rooms have a fresh, northern European feel, with matte wood floors, light colours and luxurious touches such as plush robes.
-Guests can also unwind in the lobby, which welcomes travellers with an in-wall fireplace, deep leather chairs and floor-to-ceiling windows.
+And, thanks to an extensive recent remodel, the expansive rooms have a fresh, northern European feel, with matte wood floors, light colors and luxurious touches such as plush robes.
+Guests can also unwind in the lobby, which welcomes travelers with an in-wall fireplace, deep leather chairs and floor-to-ceiling windows.

-Most people don’t think of Lake Tahoe as a food destination, but the quality of the three restaurants at Edgewood Tahoe Resort has made it the choice of food-focused travellers visiting the Sierra Nevada.
+Most people don’t think of Lake Tahoe as a food destination, but the quality of the three restaurants at Edgewood Tahoe Resort has made it the choice of food-focused travelers visiting the Sierra Nevada.
 The resort’s Edgewood Restaurant is a coveted reservation for those from nearby Stateline, who are as impressed as guests with the unparalleled views of the lake through the dining room’s vaulted windows and chef Lonny Huot’s creative combinations like Champagne gazpacho and pinecone-smoked elk loin.
 The Bistro, the resort’s more casual room, is equally creative, with dishes such as curried mussels and a take on Quebec-style poutine, while Brooks Bar & Deck, located in the golf clubhouse, is lively at all hours.

-Of course, the food is just the icing on the cake when it comes to this Sierra Nevada resort, which occupies more than 200 acres on the less-travelled Nevada side of California’s most beloved lake with its own private beach and dock.
+Of course, the food is just the icing on the cake when it comes to this Sierra Nevada resort, which occupies more than 200 acres on the less-traveled Nevada side of California’s most beloved lake with its own private beach and dock.
 As befits a sort of summer camp for all ages, activities are big at Edgewood, with stargazing nights, ukelele lessons and storytelling around the outdoor firepits, along with gourmet make-it-yourself s’mores every night.
 And you can’t mention Edgewood without a nod to the resort’s George Fazio-designed golf course, still as renowned as when it opened in 1968 as the first in the mountain region.